About the Zachman Framework for Enterprise Architecture

 Zachman vs TOGAF

 TOGAF as an approach to realize TOGAF-type architecture and Zachman as a framework to get ideas for what models and diagrams to make or look for are a good fit.
-In practice there is often not enough time available to create all the Zachman models and diagrams, your people make selections of the most important ones.
+There is often insufficient time to create all the Zachman models and diagrams.
+Your people make selections of the most important ones.

 Zachman vs Dragon1